ready4-dev/ready4web/content/en/docs/Getting-started/Purpose/_index.md

 ## Updatable
 Model code, data and analyses are versioned, with an ongoing program of making [new and updated releases](/blog/releases/).
 Software is [maintained](/docs/contribution-guidelines/priorities/curate/), with opportunities for users and contributors to flag issues, request features and supply [code contributions](/docs/contribution-guidelines/contribution-types/code/).

+The criteria we use for assessing TRU attributes of computational models are described in more detail in [this preprint](https://arxiv.org/pdf/2403.17798.pdf), with a worked example of the application of these criteria provided in [this article from PharmacoEconomics](https://rdcu.be/dIv8g).